certinia/apex-mdapi/README.markdown

 While Salesforce offer on platform Apex developers a means to query some of this information (a subset of the Metadata API coverage) via Apex Describe.
 It does not as yet provide a means to manipulate this metadata from Apex natively.
 We are told this is in the pipeline though I am personally not aware of when this will arrive.

+Before you read on, stop by an [up vote this idea](https://success.salesforce.com/ideaView?id=08730000000l4TkAAI) to have a native Metadata API!

 So what can we do in the meantime as Apex developers?
 Well it turns out that Apex is quite good at making outbound calls to Web Services and more recently REST base API's, all be it as always with a few governors to be aware.
 So why can Apex not call out to the Metadata Web Services API?
 After all, there is a WSDL for it and you have the ability as an Apex developer to import a WSDL into Apex and consume the code it generates to make the call, right?
 Well...

 Challanges calling the Metadata API from Apex?